Amirreza81/Applied-Data-Science-Course/README.md

 # Applied-Data-Science-Course
-My notes, practices and solutions of Applied Data Science Course from Sharif University of Technology
+My notes, practices and solutions of Applied Data Science Course from Sharif University of Technology (EE - 25879)